Enhanced Data Quality Improved Predictive Modeling at a World Renowned Hospital

-Sagence’s data quality, data visualization, and enterprise data warehouse services help a world-renowned hospital successfully utilize predictive models to improve outcome measures.
-By targeting the frequency and location of data entry errors, creating an enterprise data warehouse to connect disparate systems, and developing robust analytic dashboards, Sagence enables clinicians, data scientists, and administrators access to data previously siloed across the hospital.
-With improved data quality increasing the accuracy of the data being ingested by the models and dashboards improving the ability to visualize and share data, our client is making data-driven decisions that make a difference in peoples’ lives.
+Sagence’s expertise in data quality, data visualization and enterprise data warehousing helped a world-renowned hospital successfully utilize predictive models to improve outcome measures by targeting the frequency and location of data entry errors, creating an enterprise data warehouse to connect disparate systems and developing robust analytic dashboards.
+Our solution enabled clinicians, data scientists and administrators access to data previously siloed across the hospital.
+With improved data quality increasing the accuracy of the data being ingested by the models and dashboards and increasing the ability to visualize and share data, our client is making data-driven decisions that make a difference in peoples lives.

-The hospital invested in data scientists to built predictive models.
+The hospital invested in data scientists to build predictive models.
 The models were designed to enable psychometricians to refine instruments and improve outcome measures.
-But, as is so common across all industries, there was little confidence in the quality of the data feeding the models.
-According to a 2017 report published by CrowdFlower, data scientists still spend 53% of their time collecting, labeling, cleaning, and organizing data.
-Only 9% of their time is spent refining algorithms, 10% on mining data for patterns, and 19% on building and modeling data.
-And, as reported in Harvard Business Review, IBM’s estimate of the yearly cost of poor data quality is $3.1 trillion in the US alone for 2016.
+But, as is common across all industries, there was little confidence in the quality of the data feeding those models.
+According to a recent report published by CrowdFlower, data scientists still spend 53% of their time collecting, labeling, cleaning and organizing data.
+Only 9% of their time is spent refining algorithms, 10% on mining data for patterns and 19% on building and modeling data.
+As reported in the 2016 Harvard Business Review, IBM’s estimate of the yearly cost of poor data quality was $3.1 trillion in the US alone.
 The hospital knew they needed to improve data quality.

 The root of the hospital’s problem wasn’t a lack of vision, unqualified data scientists, or a badly defined data strategy.
-This hospital has been ranked number one for 27 consecutive years in U.S. News and World Report on best hospitals.
-They are doing a lot of things right!
-The hospital was keenly aware that experience and expertise matter and they knew they required a data specialist to help them.
+They were aware that experience and expertise matter and they knew they required a data specialist to help them.
 They turned to Sagence to find a solution to the data quality and data visualization challenges and to build a data warehouse to bridge existing data silos.

-Sagence first set out to solve the data quality issue, the heart of the hospital’s barrier to data-driven decision-making.
-The team scanned over 1K data fields across 50+ therapeutic assessments and five disciplines to determine how to visualize the data and to provide plots of numeric and categorical data.
-We then conducted interviews with therapists, nurses, and clinicians to learn acceptable thresholds for outcome measures.
-For example, nurses were asked to provide limits for heart rates, body temperatures, and other vital signs that, when crossed, would not be conducive to life.
-With this information, the team was able to create a valid values table (similar to a correct answer key) to detect data quality issues.
-Sagence wrote data quality rules and used them to develop two analytic dashboards visually representing the data.
-We also evaluated business intelligence tools for the hospital.
-After reviewing our evaluations, the hospital selected Knowi’s business intelligence platform.
+Sagence first set out to solve the data quality issue, the hospital’s barrier to data-driven decision-making.
+The team scanned 1000+ data fields across 50+ therapeutic assessments and five disciplines to determine how to visualize the data and to provide plots of numeric and categorical data.
+We then conducted interviews with therapists, nurses, and clinicians to learn acceptable thresholds for outcome measurements.
+For example, nurses were asked to provide limits for heart rates, body temperatures and other vital signs that, when exceeded, would be life threatening.
+With this information, the team was able to create a valid values table to detect data quality issues.
+We wrote data quality rules and used them to develop two analytic dashboards visually representing the data.
+We also evaluated business intelligence tools for the hospital, which led to a software selection.

 The first dashboard had an immediate impact on the ability of the data scientists to confidently use their predictive models.
 The dashboard tracks data quality issues and monitors the overall health of the hospital’s therapeutic assessment and clinical measures data stored in Cerner by analyzing the frequency and location of data entry errors.
 For example, this dashboard demonstrates when and where data entry errors occur and enables timely data remediation opportunities; meaning the data used by the data scientists is either clean before going into the models, or the model can later be modified and adjusted for known data quality issues.